whileseated/Telegram-RSS/README.md

 # Telegram RSS Bot

-A straightforward, database-free RSS reader bot for Telegram, designed for easy tracking of your favorite RSS feeds directly through Telegram messages.
+A straightforward, database-free RSS reader bot for Telegram, designed for easy tracking of your favorite RSS feeds.

 ## Features